-This section provides information about fishing knots, and a link to the "Animated Knots" website.
+This section provides information about fishing knots.

 Improved Clinch Knot - This knot is used to tie your line or leader to a hook, lure, or swivel.
 It works best with monofilament up to 20 pound test.